-For the Postgraduate Diploma and MSc degree, we will not allow you to register for an optional module unless you have registered, or are registering, for all of the compulsory core modules.
+For the Postgraduate Diploma and MSc degree you must have registered, or be concurrently registered, for all of the compulsory core modules before we will allow you to register for optional modules.

-Previous attempts at the assessments for modules of the Postgraduate Certificate or Postgraduate Diploma, will count towards the maximum number of attempts permitted for those modules, if you progress to the Postgraduate Diploma or MSc degree.
+Previous attempts at the assessments for modules of the Postgraduate Certificate or Postgraduate Diploma, will count towards the maximum number of attempts permitted for those modules, if you progress to the Postgraduate Diploma or MSc degree respectively.

-Progression from the Postgraduate Certificate to the Postgraduate Diploma or MSc degree you must pass each of the two Postgraduate Certificate modules and receive a recommendation from the Examiners that you may proceed to the remaining modules of the respective Postgraduate Diploma or MSc degree.
+Progression from the Postgraduate Certificate to the Postgraduate Diploma or MSc degree 7.6 you must pass each of the two Postgraduate Certificate modules and receive a recommendation from the Examiners that you may proceed to the remaining modules of the respective Postgraduate Diploma or MSc degree.